iulyanp/iulyanp.github.io/_posts/database/2020-07-11-import-excel-data-into-mysql.md

 2. Create a superuser.

-We must provide this new user complete root access to the whole database in order to transform it into a superuser, which entails to GRANT ALL PRIVILEGES:
+We must provide this new user complete root access to the whole database in order to transform it into a superuser, which entails GRANTING ALL PRIVILEGES:

 ```
 GRANT ALL PRIVILEGES ON *.* TO 'johndoe'@'localhost' WITH GRANT OPTION;